 Step 6: Submit the Application

-After your site visit, the Grant Review Committee will determine whether your project is ready for funding in 2023 and will make any final recommendations for your final application, which will be due in early November.
+After your site visit, the Grant Review Committee will determine whether your project is ready for funding and will make any final recommendations for your final application, which will be due in early November.

 Park Pride staff will provide support to help your Friends of the Park group create the strongest possible application, but the final slate of grant awards is determined by the Grant Review Committee and Park Pride’s Board of Directors.

-Final decisions for funding through Park Pride’s Grantmaking Program will be announced in early 2023.
+Final decisions for funding through Park Pride’s Grantmaking Program will be announced in early 2025.